SETTING THE WORLD IN BALANCE

 The Ways of the Eastern Andes as Taught by the Hetakas

-Following the prophecies of their people, Chea and Domano Hetaka, elders and shamans in the ways of Ka Ta See, made their way from Peru to North America in the 1970’s.
-Following their visions and spirit guidance, the Hetakas quested for the student with whom they would share their traditional medicine ways.
-Kay Cordell Whitaker was a young mother attending college who became the Hetakas’ apprentice for thirteen years.
-She shares her experiences in her books: The Reluctant Shaman and Sacred Link.
+Following the prophecies of their people, Chea and Domano Hetaka, elders in the ways of Ka Ta See, made their way from Peru to North America in the 1970s.
+They were on a quest to find a student with whom they would share their traditional medicine ways.

 The elders understood the world was spinning out of balance, that people were buried in stress, judgments, addictions, and fears.
 The elders trusted in our ability to wake up, to remember the beauty and truths of our humanness, to live in heart-centered ways and create a heart-centered world.

 When translating their ways to English language, the elders chose the word “Song“ to describe one’s genuine beingness, the true self, the knowing of who and what you really are.
 Everyone has a unique individual Song, a unique energetic vibration – every human, every tree, every rock, every grain of sand.
 Everything is alive.
 Every Song is connected in the vast web of life on earth and far beyond.